Heibattttt/Michelin-restaurant-in-Italy-web-scraping/README.md

 ### Repository Contents
 - adm_hw3.ipynb: A Jupyter Notebook containing Python solutions of Homework3.
 - `file/`: A folder containing all output files generated from the homework

-#### File Descriptions
-- `all_restaurants_data.csv`: A dataset containing all information about the restaurant descriptions collected from the Michelin Restaurants in Italy website.
+    - `file/all_restaurants_data.csv`: dataset containing all information about restaurants collected from the Michelin Restaurant website in Italy.
-- `vocabulary.csv`: A CSV file that maps each word in the description field to a unique integer (`term_id`), generated as part of Question 2.1.1.
+    - `file/vocabulary.csv`: maps each word in the description variable of all_restaurant_data to a unique integer (term_id), output for Question 2.1.1.
-- `coordinates.csv`: A file that stores all unique city coordinates present in the dataset, serving as output for Question 4.
+    - `file/coordinates.csv`: contains all coordinates for unique cities in the dataset, output for question 4
-- `top_k_restaurants_map.html`: An HTML file displaying the top-k restaurants on a map based on the custom score, produced as output for Question 4.
+    - `file/top_k_restaurants_map.html`: displaying the top-k restaurants on a map based on the custom score, output for question 4.
     -